 Certain types of vertical agreements can improve economic efficiency within a chain of production or distribution by facilitating better coordination between the participating undertakings.
 In particular, they can lead to a reduction in the transaction and distribution costs of the parties and to an optimisation of their sales and investment levels.

-The likelihood that such efficiency-enhancing effects will outweigh any anti- competitive effects due to restrictions contained in vertical agreements depends on the degree of market power of the parties to the agreement and, therefore, on the extent to which those undertakings face competition from other suppliers of goods or services regarded by their customers as interchangeable or substitutable for one another, by reason of the products’ characteristics, their prices and their intended use.
+The likelihood that such efficiency-enhancing effects will outweigh any anti- competitive effects due to restrictions contained in vertical agreements depends on the degree of market power of the parties to the agreement and, in particular, on the extent to which those undertakings face competition from other suppliers of goods or services regarded by their customers as interchangeable or substitutable for one another, by reason of the products’ characteristics, their prices and their intended use.

 It can be presumed that, where the market share held by each of the undertakings party to the agreement on the relevant market does not exceed 30%, vertical agreements which do not contain certain types of severe restrictions of competition generally lead to an improvement in production or distribution and allow consumers a fair share of the resulting benefits.

-Above the market share threshold of 30 %, there can be no presumption that vertical agreements falling within the scope of Article 101(1) of the Treaty will usually give rise to objective advantages of such a character and size as to compensate for the disadvantages which they create for competition.
+Above the market share threshold of 30 %, there can be no presumption that vertical agreements falling within the scope of Article 101(1) of the Treaty will usually give rise to objective advantages of such a character and size as to compensate for the disadvantages that they create for competition.
 At the same time, there is no presumption that those vertical agreements are either caught by Article 101(1) of the Treaty or that they fail to satisfy the conditions of Article 101(3) of the Treaty.

 The online platform economy plays an increasingly important role in the distribution of goods and services.
-The undertakings active in the online platform economy enable new ways of doing business, some of which are not easy to categorise using the concepts traditionally associated with vertical relationships between suppliers and distributors in the brick and mortar environment.
-However, where such undertakings are providers of online intermediation services, it is appropriate to categorise them as suppliers under this Regulation.
-Providers of online intermediation services allow undertakings to offer goods or services to other undertakings or to consumers with a view to facilitating direct transactions between such undertakings or between such undertakings and consumers, irrespective of whether and where those transactions are ultimately concluded.
-This categorisation also applies when the provider of online intermediation services provides multiple services or services at multiple levels in the distribution chain.
+Undertakings active in the online platform economy make it possible to do business in new ways, some of which are not easy to categorise using concepts associated with vertical agreements in the traditional economy.
+In particular, online intermediation services allow undertakings to offer goods or services to other undertakings or to final consumers, with a view to facilitating the initiation of direct transactions between undertakings or between undertakings and final consumers.
+Agreements relating to the provision of online intermediation services are vertical agreements and should therefore be able to benefit from the block exemption established by this Regulation, subject to the conditions set out in this Regulation.

-The definition of provider of online intermediation services provided for in this Regulation is based on the definition used in Regulation 2019/1150 of the European Parliament and of the Council of 20 June 2019 on promoting fairness and transparency for business users of online intermediation services.3 However, the application of this definition has to take into account the context of this Regulation.
-In particular, taking into account the scope of Article 101 of the Treaty, only agreements between providers of online intermediation services and other undertakings fall within the scope of this Regulation.
-These agreements are considered to be vertical agreements within the meaning of this Regulation.
+The definition of online intermediation services used in Regulation (EU) 2019/1150 of the European Parliament and of the Council4 should be adapted for the purpose of the present Regulation.
+In particular, to reflect the scope of Article 101 of the Treaty,

+4 Regulation (EU) 2019/1150 of the European Parliament and of the Council of 20 June 2019 on promoting fairness and transparency for business users of online intermediation services (OJ L 186, 11.7.2019, p.
+57).